Sagunto: History

-Gaspar Juan Escolano, in his Decades of the History of Valencia (1610-11), writes that the first settlers of Sagunto were Armenian families, the Sagas, who came to the peninsula with Tubal and laid the first foundations of the city naming it Sagunt (Armenian: of Saga).
-There is also speculation that Achaeans, probably from the Greek island of Zakynthos, could have founded the town Zacynthos (now Zakantha or Sagundo) in the 5th c.
-BC.
+Gaspar Juan Escolano, in his Decades of the History of Valencia (1610–11), writes that the first settlers of Sagunto were Armenian families, the Sagas, who came to the peninsula with Tubal and laid the first foundations of the city naming it Sagunt (Armenian: of Saga).
+There is also speculation that Achaeans, probably from the Greek island of Zakynthos, could have founded Saguntum as one of the 5 colonies of the Greeks on the western coast of the Mediterranean Sea in the 5th century BC.